 “They were thinking that maybe he is a £50million player that we can get for £16million.
 So, when the owners are wanting you to go down that route and there is no other options, then of course you give it a go.”

-After three years in France, he returned to Italy with hometown club Brescia, spent a brief stint in Serie B playing alongside Kevin-Prince Boateng for Silvio Berlusconi’s club Monza, and is now turning out in the Turkish Super Lig – of course – for Adana Demirspor.
+After three years in France, he returned to Italy with hometown club Brescia, spent a brief stint in Serie B playing alongside Kevin-Prince Boateng for Silvio Berlusconi’s club Monza, and is now turning out for Swiss Super Club side Sion.

 🗣"What does Balotelli give extra to your squad"

 Brendan Rodgers on signing Mario Balotelli for Liverpool back in 2014 🤣 pic.twitter.com/dliLWvdfoY

 Manquillo joined Liverpool on a two-year loan deal from Atletico Madrid but the move was terminated in 2015 after he made just 10 Premier League appearances.

 He was subsequently shipped out to Marseille and Sunderland before signing on a permanent deal with Newcastle United in 2017.